 So, resolutions are hard.
 That’s a given.
-But they are much much harder when you make one very common mistake: Giving up a bad habit.
-While this sounds counterintuitive (isn’t that the point of a resolution?!), it’s actually the key to making true personal change.
+But they’re much much harder when you make one very common mistake: giving up a bad habit.
+Although this sounds counterintuitive (isn’t that the point of a resolution?!), it’s actually the key to making true personal change.
 Don’t give up bad habits — instead, add good ones.

-In 2020, as a graduate student at Stockholm University, Oscarsson published a study that followed the efforts of more than 1,000 people attempting to keep resolutions during the year.
+In 2020, Oscarsson published a study that followed the efforts of more than 1,000 people attempting to keep resolutions during the year.
 After months of checking in with the participants, he and his colleagues found one key trait that most successful resolutions shared: They were more focused on adding or replacing behaviors than avoiding them.

 In psychology, these two types of goals are known as “approach-oriented goals” and “avoidance-oriented goals,” respectively.
 A resolution to quit smoking, for instance, is avoidance-oriented.
-But an approach-oriented reframing of the same goal might focus instead on taking time throughout the day to enjoy chats with coworkers or to take breaks outdoors — maintaining the positive elements of a smoke break.
+But an approach-oriented reframing of the same goal might focus instead on taking time throughout the day to enjoy chats with coworkers or to take breaks outdoors — maintaining the positive elements of a smoke break, but without the smoking.
 These resolutions can mask the absence of the former bad habit.

 It’s a strategy that works across the board.
 Regardless of whether resolutions focused on their health, careers, relationships, or something else entirely, Oscarsson’s participants were equally likely to succeed when they adopted an approach-oriented mindset.
-Fifty-nine percent of those who adopted this type of resolution ranked themselves as successful compared to 47 percent of those who adopted avoidance-oriented goals.
+Fifty-nine percent of people who adopted this type of resolution ranked themselves as successful compared to 47% of those who adopted avoidance-oriented goals.

 Successful approach-oriented resolutions are often also specific and measurable, Oscarsson says.
-His own 2022 resolution is to spend 150 hours on his bike (he tried for 200 hours last year, but came short — it even happens to the experts).
 Breaking down your resolution into multiple steps or a series of smaller goals can also be helpful, according to a study from the University of Bern in Switzerland.
 If your resolution is to run a half-marathon, start with a mile.

-And the last, most important characteristic of a good resolution, Oscarsson says, is that it’s actually something you want to achieve.
+The last, most important characteristic of a good resolution, Oscarsson says, is that it’s actually something you want to achieve.
 “I think we often formulate personal goals, and maybe New Year’s resolutions in particular, with other people and their expectations in mind,” he says.
-The simplest test?
+Don’t.
+The simplest test to make sure you’re not falling into that trap?
 “Ask yourself whether it’s in line with what you value in life.”